patilvaibhav12/Data-Science-Business-Analytics-Tasks/README.md

 Graduate Rotational Internship Program The Sparks Foundation

-**Task - 1**:  __Problem Statement__ : Predict the percentage of marks of an student based on the number of study hours using Supervise Machine Learning.
+**Task - 1**:  __Problem Statement__ : Predict the percentage of marks of an student based on the number of study hours using *Supervise Machine Learning*.
+__Language__ : This project is implemented in Python3.